Baladeur/lem_in/README.md

 ![Preparatory step](https://i.imgur.com/Xi6h6SF.jpg)

-Before running the algorithm loop, we must turn the graph into a directed one.
+Before running the algorithm loop, we must turn the layout into a directed graph.

 To do so, we start by splitting every node into an input node (i) and an output node (o).